 Because Marshall is subject to the Rule, Duke Energy has prepared technical information required under CFR §122.21(r)(2) through (r) (13) for submittal to the Director to facilitate the determination of BTA for Marshall.

-Under the Rule, the owner or operator of a facility must choose from one of seven compliance options for 1M reduction or an alternate exemption, as provided by the Rule.
+Under the Rule, the owner or operator of a facility must choose from one of seven compliance options for IM reduction or an alternate exemption, as provided by the Rule.
 The facility must also provide results from site-specific entrainment studies and information identified at §122.21 (r)(2) through (r)(13) and §125.98 to the permitting authority to aid in the determination of whether site specific controls would be required to reduce entrainment.

 At §125.98, the Rule identifies specific information that the Director Must (§125.98 (f)(2)) consider and information that the Director May (§125.98 (f)(3)) consider in a site-specific entrainment BTA determination.
 This Executive Summary describes the evaluation of these compliance options and the Must and May factors for the Director to consider, as they relate to Marshall.